nasa/cumulus-dashboard/README.md

 The compiled dashboard files (dashboard bundle) will be placed in the `./dist` directory.

+#### Build dashboard to be served by CloudFront

+If you wish to serve the dashboard from behind [CloudFront](https://aws.amazon.com/cloudfront/).
+Build a `dist` with your configuration including `APIROOT` and ensure the `SERVED_BY_CUMULUS_API` variable is unset.
+Follow the cumulus operator docs on [serving the dashboard from CloudFront](https://nasa.github.io/cumulus/docs/next/operator-docs/serve-dashboard-from-cloudfront).

 #### Build dashboard to be served by the Cumulus API.

 It is possible to [serve the dashboard](https://nasa.github.io/cumulus-api/#serve-the-dashboard-from-a-bucket) with the Cumulus API.
 If you need to do this, you must build the dashboard with the environment variable `SERVED_BY_CUMULUS_API` set to `true`.
 This configures the dashboard to work from the Cumulus `dashboard` endpoint.
-This option should **only** be considered when you can't serve the dashboard from behind CloudFront, for example in NGAP sandbox environments.
+This option should **only** be considered when you can't serve the dashboard from behind CloudFront, for example in an NGAP Sandbox environment.

-#### Build dashboard to be served by CloudFront

-If you wish to serve the dashboard from behind [CloudFront](https://aws.amazon.com/cloudfront/).
-Build a `dist` with your configuration including `APIROOT` and ensure the `SERVED_BY_CUMULUS_API` variable is unset.
-Follow the cumulus operator docs on [serving the dashboard from CloudFront](https://nasa.github.io/cumulus/docs/next/operator-docs/serve-dashboard-from-cloudfront).

 #### Build a specific dashboard version